The Geometry of Refusal in Large Language Models: Concept Cones and Representational Independence: Mechanistic Understanding of Directions

 The top row of \Cref{fig:orthogonal-effects} shows how the cosine similarity between the \oursacro and \dimacro directions changes under intervention.
 The left plot shows the cosine similarity between the \oursacro direction and the activations on a normal forward pass (solid line) and while ablating the \dimacro direction (dashed line).
 The right plot presents the reverse setting.
 Despite enforced orthogonality, ablating \oursacro indirectly reduces the representation of the \dimacro direction in the model activations in the later layers, as measured by cosine similarity.
 This effect is reciprocal, suggesting that orthogonality alone does not guarantee independence throughout the network.
+In \Cref{fig:more-orthogonal-effects} we show the results for additional models.

 Motivated by this observation, we introduce a stricter notion of independence: \emph{Representational Independence (RepInd)}: \begin{definition} The directions $\lambda, \mu \in \mathbb{R}^d$ are \textit{representationally independent} (under directional ablation) with respect to the activations $\rstream$ of a model in a set of layers $l \in L$ if: